-During the academic year in which the review is conducted, the faculty member and the department chair prepare the faculty member's comprehensive file as described in 7.7.1 by the following dates:
+During the academic year in which the review is conducted, the faculty member and the Department Chair or equivalent shall prepare the faculty member's Comprehensive Digital File as described in Section 7.7.1 by January 15.

-February 1: Faculty beyond the first year of employment

-January 15: Faculty in first year of employment.

-After consultation with the dean, faculty member, and prospective committee members, the department chair appoints a review committee.
-The committee consists of at least two tenured faculty members and one clinical faculty member from the candidate's department.
+After consultation with the Dean, faculty member, and prospective committee members, the Department Chair or equivalent shall appoint a Reappointment Review Committee.
+The Committee for clinical faculty members shall consist of at least two tenured faculty members and one clinical faculty member from the candidate's department or, in the case of Nursing faculty, the clinical faculty member’s College.
+The Committee for lecturers shall consist of at least two tenured faculty members and one lecturer from the candidate's department.

+The Library Faculty shall develop a proposal for a similar process for appointing a Reappointment Review Committee for library faculty members and shall submit that proposal to the Faculty Senate Executive Committee for approval.
+Subsequent to obtaining such approval, that process shall be incorporated into relevant sections of the Faculty Handbook.

 Committee members should be at a rank equal to or higher than the candidate being reviewed.

-The review committee assesses the qualifications of the candidate for reappointment.
-In its deliberations, it considers the contents of the faculty member's comprehensive file and renders a professional judgment on the candidate's strengths and weaknesses.
-The review committee prepares a detailed written report stating its recommendations for or against reappointment and the reasons for the recommendation.
-A minority report may be included.
-The committee report indicates how many favor reappointment and is signed by all committee members.
-Copies of the committee report are transmitted to the chair by:
+The Reappointment Review Committee shall assess the performance and qualiﬁcations of the candidate for reappointment.
+In its deliberations, it shall consider the contents of the faculty member's Comprehensive Digital File and render a professional judgment on the candidate's strengths and weaknesses.
+The Committee shall prepare a detailed written report stating its recommendation for or against reappointment and a written rationale including the positive and negative factors that inﬂuenced the recommendation made by reviewer(s).
+The Committee Report shall include a signature page that shall be signed by all committee members and reveal the number of votes for each recommendation.
+If the votes are not unanimous, the report shall include both majority and minority subsections summarizing the rationales of the majority and minority, respectively.
+Copies of the committee report are transmitted to the Chair or equivalent by:

-March 1: Faculty beyond the first year of employment
+March 1: Faculty beyond the ﬁrst year of employment

-February 1: Faculty in first year of employment.
+February 15: Faculty in ﬁrst year of employment.

-The chair prepares an independent recommendation report.
-The chair's recommendation takes into account not only the candidate's performance but also the curricular needs and financial resources of the college.
-The chair provides both the chair's and committee's report to the dean by:
+The Chair or equivalent shall prepare an independent recommendation report.
+The Chair's report shall take into account not only the candidate's performance but also the curricular needs and ﬁnancial resources of the college.
+The Chair shall give both the Chair's and Committee's reports to the Dean by:

-April 1: Faculty beyond the first year of employment
+April 1: Faculty beyond the ﬁrst year of employment